 The Great Crayola Controversy

 This past week, Dear Husband was clearing out his desk during the final days before he got out of the Pen: Retirement after Federal Service.
 And he found The Crayola Letter in his Humor File.
 He excitedly called to tell me of his re-discovery.
 He was so happy.
-I told him that I know I have copies of this letter in a file somewhere, along copies of the phoney announcement of the passage of the Americans With No Abilities Act.
+I told him that I know I have copies of this letter in a file somewhere, along with copies of the phoney announcement of the passage of the Americans With No Abilities Act.
 I took that paper farce to be 100% real in the mid-1990s.
 “Now They’ve gone too far!” was my response to that one.

 The Crayola letter was written by me in response to what I immediately perceived as an advertising scam/promotion to one day “bring back” Crayolas in their Classic form.
 What stuns me is that I was watching news, and NBC in particular.
 I must have been switching the channel (back in the day when the Knob turned the channel on our Zenith tv with rabbit ears with aluminum foil on them) and I caught sight of the worry-wart Garrick Utley.
 My tv-viewing, then as now, was quite intentionally limited to just a few shows.
 My favorites then were: Mr.Rogers, Wall Street Week in Review, Paradise.